 In the US, there are five distinct legal requirements that the squatter must meet before they can make an adverse possession claim.
 The occupation must be:

 If the squatter does not meet these five requirements, they do not have grounds for adverse possession.
-Let’s take a look at what each of these means.
+Let’s take a look at what each of these terms mean.

 “Hostile” doesn’t necessarily mean dangerous or violent.
 In the legal sense, hostile has three definitions.

 Actual possession requires that the trespasser be physically present on the property and treat it as if they are an owner.
 This can be established by documenting the trespasser’s efforts to maintain and make improvements to the property.
-Any beautification efforts (such as landscaping) is an example of the actual possession of the land.
+Any beautification efforts (such as landscaping) would be an example of actual possession of the land.

 Open & Notorious

 “Open & Notorious” means that it must be obvious to anyone that someone is squatting on the property.
 They must not be attempting to hide the fact that they live there.
 Even a landowner who makes a reasonable effort to investigate should be able to tell that a squatter is present.

 The trespasser must be the only one in possession of the property.
 They cannot share possession with strangers, other tenants, or the landowner.

 The squatter must reside on the property for 20 continuous years before they can make an adverse possession claim.
 This time must be uninterrupted.
 They cannot give up the property, return to it later and claim the time they were gone as part of the ‘continuous’ possession time period.